-Ashley Minner is a community based visual artist, folklorist and storyteller from Baltimore, Maryland.
-A member of the Lumbee Tribe of North Carolina, she has been active in the Baltimore Lumbee community for many years, and regularly visits communities throughout the U.S South and Latin America as well.
+Ashley Minner is a community based visual artist from Baltimore, Maryland.
+An enrolled member of the Lumbee Tribe of North Carolina, she has been active in the Baltimore Lumbee community for many years, and regularly visits communities throughout the U.S South and Latin America as well.
 Ashley works as a folklorist for the Maryland Traditions Program of the Maryland State Arts Council and is a part-time lecturer in the Department of American Studies at UMBC.
-She also coordinates Artists U Baltimore, a grassroots planning and professional development program run by and for artists.
-Ashley holds a BFA in General Fine Art, an MA and an MFA in Community Art, which she earned at Maryland Institute College of Art.
-She is currently a PhD student in the Department of American Studies at University of Maryland College Park, where she is studying relationships between the Baltimore Lumbee community and the neighborhood where they first settled.
+She is also part-time faculty in the Masters of Fine Arts in Community Arts Program at MICA.
+She coordinates Artists U Baltimore, a grassroots planning and professional development program run by and for artists.
+Ashley is a doctoral student in the Department of American Studies at University of Maryland College Park, where she is studying folklore, museum scholarship and material culture, and relationships between place and identity.
 Ashley was a 2016 Innovative Cultural Advocacy Fellow with the Caribbean Cultural Center African Diaspora Institute (CCCADI) in NY, NY.
+Her work has been supported by Alternate ROOTS, Open Society Institute (Soros Foundation), the Robert Rauschenberg Foundation, the Maryland State Arts Council, Kresge Arts, and the Warnock Foundation.
 She is most inspired by the beauty of everyday people.